 2 dead, child among those hurt in Livingston Parish crash Thursday

-DENHAM SPRINGS - Authorities are responding to a crash that left two people dead along LA 1019 Thursday afternoon.
+DENHAM SPRINGS - Authorities responded to a deadly crash Thursday afternoon LA 1019 in Denham Springs.

-The wreck was reported around 4:20 p.m. on the highway near Old Live Oak Drive.
-Sources said a child and two adults were taken to a hospital as well.
+Shortly after 4 p.m., Troopers from Louisiana State Police Troop A began investigating a two-vehicle crash on LA Hwy 1019 at Old Live Oak Dr., west of LA Hwy 16 in Livingston Parish.

+The crash claimed the lives of 31-year-old Morgan Watson and 32-year-old Patrick Bourgeois, both of Denham Springs.

 *UPDATE: Denham Springs crash— Dana DiPiazza WBRZ (@danawbrz) November 12, 2020